eclipse-tractusx/digital-product-pass/dpp-tutorial/aspect-model.md

 ## Aspect Model Creation

-Follow this steps to create a new Digital Product Passport serialized model.
+Follow this steps to create a new Digital Product Passport serialized model:

 ###

 ## NOTICE